WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Bounded Contexts

-^ One problem that often arises when we are building software is that the domain model is excessively complex.
-Trying to capture that model becomes because your domain objects need to encapsulate so much logic, and so many rules, that they start to look like spaghetti.
-And as much as I love to eat spaghetti, I don't want it in my code.

-^ DDD solves this by using Bounded Contexts.
-A bounded context is a specific subset of the domain.
-Within that subset of the domain, certain ideas from the model may be present while other ideas may not.
-In fact, the meaning of words in the ubiquitous language can change from one bounded context to the next.

-^ Bounded Contexts fit very well with Microservice Architectures.
-Understanding how a Domain breaks up into multiple contexts can be a critical part of building effective microservice architectures.
+^ Capturing a complex domain requires too much logic, results in spaghetti.

+^ Bounded Contexts to solve.

+^ Subset of the domain.

+^ Outside the Bounded Context words/rules may have different meanings.

+^ Bounded Contexts + Microservices

 - The setting or context where ideas from the ubiquitous language apply
 - Outside of the bounded context, the words meaning may change, or it may not apply